bonfire-networks/bonfire_valueflows/README.md

 - Economic Resource
 - Process Specification
 - Process
-- Claim
+- Claim (WIP)
+- Value Calculations (WIP)

-- Optional GraphQL API for all of the above
+As well as an optional GraphQL API for all of the above...

 ## Handy commands